John Papastergiou plays many leadership roles in the pharmacy community.

 Understanding and acceptance don’t happen overnight, and initially there was skepticism about some of our patient programs.
 Early on, for example, I did a lot of outreach to the family doctors in the community to help them better understand what we were doing.
 Now I am even part of their local journal club.
 It’s critical to be part of your greater healthcare community.

 Was there an “aha” moment for you when you knew that you were making a difference?

 My initial “aha” moment came when I decided to prepare a manuscript around one of our pilot programs and submitted it to the Canadian Pharmacists Journal.
 When it got accepted, it was validation that our work could have broader application.
 Subsequent to that, we published a case report on domperidone withdrawal in breastfeeding mothers and got calls from clinicians and patients from all over the world.
 That was the first time I realized our impact could extend beyond our local community and possibly change practice globally.

 Why is it important for the profession to focus on customer loyalty?

 If you want to build a good pharmacy practice and a successful business, your customers have to be loyal to you.
 We’re not going to get buy-in from payers and government unless our patients are demanding services.

 How can pharmacists more effectively help ensure adherence?

 Little things can make a big difference.
 Simply having a discussion on adherence will have an impact.
 At Shoppers, we have a group that calls patients to remind them about refills.
 This resonates with them.
 Pharmacists should also do a medication review.
 This is an opportunity to talk about the importance of adherence and the tools available.

-John Papastergiou will be appearing at the 2019 Pharmacy U Vancouver.
+John Papastergiou presented recently at Pharmacy U Vancouver.